GPS of the GDMBR - for navigation

 GDMBR2011_v1.gpx - GDMBR 2011 Update [GPX format, 1.6MB]

-- Tour Divide v2 fixes a small error in Como, CO and adds FR 212 detour near Kremmling, CO.
+- TD 2012 update fixed a small error in Como, CO and adds FR 212 detour near Kremmling, CO.
+Also the Gold Dust trail near Breckenridge.

 - Please see TopoFusion's Track uploading tutorial for help getting these files onto your GPS, BEFORE emailing for help.

-- Thanks to Marshal Bird, Chris Plesko and of course Matthew Lee for their help with updates.
+- Thanks to Marshal Bird, Chris Plesko, Matthew Lee and many others for their help with updates.

 - No guarantee on accuracy.
 Use at your own risk.